aasatoyin/osticket-prereqs/README.md

 <img src="https://i.imgur.com/1hFt9KB.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 IIS is a Web server that OSticket runs on, therefore, we checked if the webserver is up and running by typing.
-127.0.0.1 into web browser to load default IIS server shown the image above.
+127.0.0.1 into web browser to load default IIS server shown in the image above.
 127.0.0.1 is a local host of the loopback trying to load a webpage that is running off itself.
 </p>
 <br />